 This is because once you are in the rat race you spin your wheels to try to maintain or advance your lifestyle and you often create more debt to do so.

 Those in the rat race may not know how to get out because they do not know how to use assets and instead they keep creating liabilities.

-If you have not read the book Rich Dad, Poor Dad by Robert Kiyosaki, I recommend it as a must read just to get your perception of assets and liabilities correct.
+If you have not read the book Rich Dad, Poor Dad by Robert Kiyosaki, I recommend it as a must read just to understand the basics of how you must think to build wealth.

 Most people are not ready to stop working for money, me included.

 In the meantime, you can begin building cash for your portfolio.
-In the book The Richest Man in Babylon by George S. Clason, one of the characters, Bansir, seeks help from Arkad, who is the richest man in Babylon.
+In one of my favorite money books The Richest Man in Babylon by George S. Clason, one of the characters, Bansir, seeks help from Arkad, who is the richest man in Babylon.

 Arkad advises the man to pay himself first.

 Each time he makes income, he should set aside 10% of that income.

 That way, when an opportunity to invest comes his way, he will be ready.